gep13/gep13/input/blog/streaming-movies-from-synology-server-to-ps3.md

 Title: Streaming movies from Synology Server to PS3
 Published: 5/2/2011
 Tags:
-- Blu-Ray
+- blu-ray
-- DVD
+- dvd
-- PS3
+- ps3
-- Synology Server
+- synology server
 ---

 _NOTE: I am not advocating the illegal ripping of DVDs.
 Every DVD that I rip onto my server I own, and I am simply using this approach to make the watching of DVDs easier across the various TVs and computers that I have in my house._